 .
 The Shama'Li failed to summon NagaRom, but the Eaggra managed to overthrow the Tha'Roon and the Obblinox.
 The two races allied to form a faction called S.U.N.
 (Servants Under NagaRom)

 .
 The Tha'Roon managed to come to terms with the Obblinox, and together they also created a faction called the Overlords.
 Over time, the Overlords managed to gain an enormous technological edge over the S.U.N., and once again they went to war with them.
 The defeat of the S.U.N. seemed assured if not for the sudden arrival of humans from Earth, who proceeded to fight the Overlords, giving the remnants of the S.U.N. time to escape.
-The humans also split into two factions, the Marines who wanted to conquer Yavaun, and the scientists who wanted to return to Earth.
+The humans also split into two factions, the Marines who wanted to conquer Yavaun, and the scientists (called the Descendants) who wanted to return to Earth.

 The second game did not gain a lot of popularity because at that time other, more advanced RTS games were released, as well as an incredibly dumb new feature, which simply made every unit irreplaceable, removing the Inn which spawned new units.
 Needless to say, it was received very poorly.